Early Orthodontics

 • Late (after seven years old) loss of teeth

-Early orthodontic braces can indeed improve your child's smile, but the benefits are more than just for appearance.
+Starting orthodontic treatment early can give your child a healthier smile and boost your confidence as a parent in supporting their well-being.
 Paediatric orthodontics can straighten teeth, guide erupting teeth into position, correct bite problems, and prevent the need for tooth extractions.
 Straight teeth are easier to keep clean and less susceptible to tooth decay and gum disease & infection (such as gingivitis or periodontal disease).

 How long should my child have braces?

-Each child's mouth and alignment is different, so it will depend on how severe the malocclusion.
-It could be anything from 12 to 36 months usually.
+Each child's mouth and alignment are different, so it will depend on how severe the malocclusion is.
+It could be anything from 12 to 36 months, usually.

 What changes once my child gets braces?